COMMONWEALTH MASTER’S SCHOLARSHIPS

-- Academic merit of the candidate
+- Academic merit

-- Quality of the plan of study
+- Quality of research proposal

 Tenure and placement

-Awards are tenable at any approved UK university or higher education institution with which the CSC has a part funding agreement (as mentioned previously) for a specific programme of study.
-Awards are to obtain one degree; funding will not be extended to enable candidates to complete a qualification in addition to or higher than that for which the selection was made.
+Scholarships are to obtain one degree; funding will not be extended to enable candidates to complete a qualification in addition to or higher than that for which the selection was made.

-Awards are made in respect of full-time study only and no other course of study may be undertaken at the same time.
+Scholarships are made in respect of full-time study only and no other course of study may be undertaken at the same time.

-The CSC will make the final decision on institution of study, and reserves the right to overrule any preferences indicated by the candidate.
+The CSC will make the final decision on institution of study, and reserves the right to overrule any preferences indicated by the applicant.
 The CSC will consider the suitability of the course and its value for money when deciding on any overrule.

 Each scholarship provides:

-- Approved airfare from your home country to the UK and return at the end of your award (the CSC will not reimburse the cost of fares for dependants, nor the cost of journeys made before your award is confirmed).
+- Approved airfare from the Scholar’s home country to the UK and return at the end of the award (the CSC will not reimburse the cost of fares for dependants, nor the cost of journeys made before the award is confirmed).

-- Stipend (living allowance) at the rate of £1,133 per month, or £1,390 per month for those at universities in the London metropolitan area (rates quoted at 2021-2022 levels).
+- Stipend (living allowance) at the rate of £1,347 per month, or £1,652 per month for those at universities in the London metropolitan area (rates quoted at current levels).

 - Warm clothing allowance, where applicable.

 - Study travel grant towards the cost of study-related travel within the UK or overseas.